All Episodes

 Those programs expired at midnight Sunday.

-But if you look at this story, folks, this is the worst thing it could have ever happened.
+But if you look at this story, folks, this is the worst thing that could have ever happened.

-Two thousand federal workers gonna be furloughed, and there might be a delay in some unemployment benefits being paid.
+2,000 federal workers are going to be furloughed, and there might be a delay in some unemployment benefits being paid.

-Oh my God, this is the worst thing it's ever who knew, folks, that one lone senator from the minority party could wreak so much damage to our economy.
+Who knew, folks, that one lone senator from the minority party could wreak so much damage to our economy?

 Unemployment advocates.